-I recently found a stack of diaries from my angst-ridden teenage years that rivaled a spotty adolescent male’s stash of porn.
-As I flipped through the gel pen scented pages, I was struck by how anxious and unsatisfied I was aged thirteen.
-My sometimes inane, often touching accounts were permeated with self depreciation juxtaposed with claims to, ‘hate everything’, all tinged with impatience as I waited for my life to get better.
+I recently found a stack of diaries from my angst-ridden teenage years that rivaled a spotty adolescent male’s porn stash.
+As I flipped through the gel-pen-scented pages filled with wobbly cursive, I was struck by how anxious and unsatisfied I was aged thirteen.
+My often inane, sometimes touching accounts of life as a teenaged girl were permeated with self depreciative comments and claims to, ‘hate everything’.
+The underlying narrative voice throughout my teenage diaries was an impatient one.
+I just wanted to know that life got better.

-I started to imagine what I would say to my weird little thirteen year old self from my current status as a loved-up, employed and semi-accomplished twenty three year old, if I had the chance.
-Here’s my letter to my thirteen year old self – I think a lot of us would want to tell our younger egos similar things.
+As I read through these old diaries, I started to imagine what I would say to my weird little thirteen year old self from my current status as a loved-up, employed and semi-accomplished twenty three year old, if I had the chance.
+Here’s my letter to my thirteen year old self – I think a lot of us would want to tell our younger selves similar things.

 Your life has not even begun yet.
 Everything will get a lot better, I promise.
 It will be okay.